cubiq/vanilla-docs/docs/features/sso/jsconnect/seamless.html.md

     "name": "John Doe", // REQUIRED.
 The name of the user on your site.
     "email": "johndoe@noreply.com", // REQUIRED.
 The user's email address "photourl": "http://nosite.com/johndoe.png", // OPTIONAL.
 A photo for the user.
     "roles": "member,administrator", // OPTIONAL.
-You can configure jsconnect to synchronise roles "client_id": "123456789", // REQUIRED.
+You can configure jsConnect to synchronize roles "client_id": "123456789", // REQUIRED.
 Your client ID.
     "signature": "cdb398fdab244999d8ba301eb6334298" // REQUIRED.
 The signature of this response.
 });</pre>